johnli0135/parenthesizer/README.md

 `/unmask f ...`: undo `/mask f ...`.

+`/describe f ...`: emit a line comment describing operators `f ...` (e.g. whether they are currently bound, their arity, and whether they are masked).

 `//`: line comment.

 `/off`: disable any parenthesizing until the next `/on` directive (i.e. copy lines verbatim).